-It's always a good thing when we're able to find ways as a company to work together, make a difference and give back to our community.
+It's always a good thing when we're able to find ways as an organization to work together, make a difference and give back to our community.

 Financial Literacy Day 2019